calvinmorett/tEchoes---Search-Engine/README.md

 ![Example](_images/example.png)

 ## Inspiration
 The Web Is *Mostly* Full of Garbage.
 We all note that daily.
-But how can we look at it's bright side?<br/>The answer is pretty simple. **tEchoes**
+But how can we look at it's bright side?<br/>The answer is pretty simple.
+--
+## Tagline
+*Alternate:* Echo your search across multiple websites from one location.

+**tEchoes**
 ## What it does
 **tEchoes** is a search engine with restricted websites list.
 The list–for now–is the following:
 - https://en.wikipedia.org/